PGMY/q2w3-fixed-widget/readme.txt

 There is no problem to "Fix" (or "Stick") more than one widget in a single sidebar.

-On plugin settings page (Appearance -> Fixed Widget Options) you can customize top and bottom margins (see last two screenshots for description).
+New in version 2.2.
+Now the plugin is able to reflect dynamic page content changes (infinite scroll, ajax basket and other javascript stuff)!!!

-Form version 2.1 you can define custom widget IDs and disable plugin on mobile devices.
+New in version 2.1.
+Added option to disable plugin on mobile devices.
 Mobile detection is based on [Mobile-Detect project](https://github.com/serbanghita/Mobile-Detect/).

 [Watch the demo](http://store.places-finder.com/cp-ajax-post-load).